nivleshc/blog-aws-ec2-scheduled-shutdown-with-postpone/README.md

 The solution uses AWS Serverless Application Model (SAM) to deploy resources in to an AWS Account.
 The AWS Lambda function is written in Python 3.7.

-For detailed instructions, please visit https://nivleshc.wordpress.com/2022/08/01/scheduled-shutdown-of-amazon-ec2-instances-with-the-ability-to-postpone-backend/
+For detailed instructions, on how to deploy this solution, please visit https://nivleshc.wordpress.com/2022/08/01/scheduled-shutdown-of-amazon-ec2-instances-with-the-ability-to-postpone-backend/

+The user guide is available at https://nivleshc.wordpress.com/2022/08/04/scheduled-shutdown-of-amazon-ec2-instances-with-the-ability-to-postpone-user-guide/

 # Backend
 ## Preparation